John Roskam: Career

-With Gary Johns he has worked for the IPA - including on a contract with the federal government - to develop proposals to limit the role of nongovernmental organisations on public policy.
+With Gary Johns he has worked for the IPA, including on a contract with the federal government, to develop proposals to limit the role of nongovernmental organisations on public policy.

-Free Speech Controversy in 2014

-Despite positioning himself and the IPA as champions of free speech, John Roskam fired Australian energy economist Alan Moran from the IPA for comments he made on Twitter in relation to Islam.
+Despite positioning himself and the IPA as champions of free speech, Roskam fired Australian energy economist Alan Moran from the IPA for comments he made on Twitter in relation to Islam.
 The sacking was justified by Roskam having reference to the personal views of Moran, expressed publicly, on his personal Twitter account.
-Moran's departure followed a sustained campaign from renewable energy and green activists to have him fired because they disagreed with his views on energy policy.
-The dismissal of a senior employee from the IPA for their personal views laid Roskam and the IPA open to charges of hypocrisy in relation to free speech and has been viewed a high-profile capitulation to the politics of personal destruction.

-Moran's sacking followed shortly after Roskam also stood down IPA Research fellow Aaron Lane for satirical comments he had made years earlier on a micro-blogging site prior to employment with the organisation.
+Moran's sacking followed shortly after Roskam also stood down IPA research fellow Aaron Lane for satirical comments he had made years earlier on a micro-blogging site prior to employment with the organisation.
 In spite of Lane's remarks preceding his relationship with the IPA and being completely unrelated to his employment, Roskam opined that "What he did is entirely inappropriate.
 It's wrong".

-Resignation as Executive Director of IPA

 Roskam announced on 17 November 2021 that he would resign as executive director of the IPA in June 2022.
-Roskam further announced he would continue work to at the IPA as a Senior Fellow and complete his "book on the enduring relevance of the work of George Orwell.”
+He also announced he would continue work to at the IPA as a senior fellow and complete his "book on the enduring relevance of the work of George Orwell".

+In April 2024, as a senior fellow, Roskam wrote an article in the AFR criticising the appointment of Sam Mostyn as governor-general of Australia.